Sales Tax Audits and Sales Tax Audit Defense

 A sales tax nexus letter is a serious matter and can have significant tax ramifications.
 A careful, timely response is required, often with a supplemental letter and other documentation to prove the position of the business with respect to sales tax nexus.
 We generally recommend that an experienced CPA prepare, or at least review, responses to a nexus letter.

+The economic nexus rules are powerful and drive the sales and use tax audit process.
 If nexus in a state is established, then the business is required to register for sales tax in that state.
+Additionally, the business must collect and remit sales tax in that state.

 Sales Tax and Fulfillment Service Providers